Get a Free Trial

 }

 Once the scrape is complete, GrabzIt will send the data to your callback URL.
-You use the ProcessScrape method within your handler to automatically capture the file and send a confirmation back to GrabzIt.
+You use the ProcessScrape method within your handler or use the REST method to automatically capture the file and send a confirmation back to GrabzIt.

 The easiest way to process scraped data is to access the data as a JSON or XML object, as this enables the data to be easily manipulated and queried.
 The JSON will be structured in the following general format with the dataset name as the object attribute, itself containing an array of objects with each column name as another attribute.